 River tubing is unlike any other experience.
-If this is your first time floating or you are a seasoned expert, it's imperative that you be well prepared for your next river tubing trip.
+If this is your first time floating or you are a seasoned expert, it's imperative that you know how to river tube and are well prepared for your next river inner tubing trip.

 You may be used to playing in lakes, but rivers are a unique environment and should be treated as such if you want to have a safe and fun experience.
 Here are our most essential precautions, things to expect, what to wear river tubing, accessories to consider, and what types of tubes for river floating are available to you.